ITV Border: Studios

 Unlike some of the new ITV stations at the time, Border constructed a purpose-built studio centre, located in Brunel Way, Carlisle.
 The complex contained two production studios, a small continuity studio and a film interview studio.
 These were converted to colour with the station and were expanded and upgraded when demand increased following the launch of Channel 4.

 Following the merger of ITV Border's service with that of ITV Tyne Tees, the Border studios were closed and demolished in 2010.
 A new office was opened in the Kingstown area of Carlisle with a newsroom and sales offices.
 In 2015 a newsroom and edit suites were opened in Selkirk, where some of the southern Scotland opt-out programmes are produced.
 Both sites have fibre video and data links to ITV Tyne Tees in Gateshead.

 ITV Border maintains a bureau for Scottish Parliament coverage in Edinburgh with district news reporters and camera crews based locally in Dumfries, Galloway, Kendal and Whitehaven.
-The Edinburgh and Selkirk offices produces the southern Scotland political programme, Representing Border.
+The Edinburgh and Selkirk offices produce the southern Scotland political programme, Representing Border.